danielChuks/unique-number-dappGame/workshop.md

 # 2.0.2 Data Definition

-In the next context of this workshop, we would be going through thorogh definition of data types equivalents of the values we used in our answers from the previous section.
+In the next context of this workshop, we would be going through definition of data types equivalents of the values we used in our answers from the previous section.
 Also, in this step we'll be deciding what functions our participants will have.

    * What functions/ values does Klaus need to start the game?
    * What functions/ values do Elena need to end the game?